Article 1. Name and Purpose

 Section 1.01 Name.
-The name of the corporation is ONE WORLD SOCCER, INC.
+The name of the Corporation is ONE WORLD SOCCER OF TEXAS.
+LLC

 Section 1.02 Purpose.
 The organization is organized and operated for the charitable and educational purposes of teaching of good sportsmanship, the educating of youth participants and adult sponsors in the fundamentals of soccer and the promotion of soccer through sponsorship of regularly scheduled youth soccer competitions, and conduct other educational activities that shall be deemed appropriate to the promotion of youth soccer activities.

 Section 2.01 OWS shall affiliate with either the Capital Area Youth Soccer Association, hereinafter “CAYSA”, the South Texas Youth Soccer Association, hereinafter “STYSA” and the United States Youth Soccer, hereinafter “USYS” or U.S. Club Soccer, hereinafter “US CLUB” and shall comply with the requirements of membership for those organizations.

 Article III.
 Seasonal and Fiscal Year

 Section 3.01 The “Seasonal Year” shall be the same as CAYSA (August 1 through July 31) or US Club (none mandated) depending on affiliation decided by the Board of Directors.
 The “Fiscal Year” shall be June 1 to May 31.